Jump to:

 Adobong pusit is Filipino squid adobo made with squid cooked in vinegar, soy sauce, and garlic.
 Squid ink is often added for color and a little extra flavor.

-No. When cooked properly, it tastes savory and tangy, not fishy.
+No. When cooked properly, it should taste savory and tangy, not fishy.
 Ginger and lemongrass also help keep the flavor clean.

 Yes.
-You can skip the squid ink-the dish will just be lighter in color.
-The flavor will still be good.
+You can skip the squid ink if you prefer a lighter-colored sauce.
+The dish will still taste good.

 Yes!
-In fact, most squid sold at markets has been previously frozen-even if it looks fresh.
+In fact, most squid sold at markets has been previously frozen.
 Just make sure it's fully thawed and cleaned before cooking to get the best texture and flavor.

-- Inihaw na Pusit: Grilled stuffed squid marinated in a savory-sweet sauce.
+- Inihaw na pusit: Grilled stuffed squid with a savory-sweet sauce.

-- Adobong Pusit sa Gata: A richer version of squid adobo made creamy with coconut milk.
+- Adobong pusit sa gata: A creamier version of adobong pusit made with coconut milk.

-- Squid Stir-Fry: Quick and easy sautéed squid with vegetables in a light soy-based sauce.
+- Squid stir-fry: A quick squid dish cooked with vegetables in a light sauce.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!